hifiberry/hifiberry-dsp/doc/reverse-engineering-lg.md

-# Reverse engineering LG SoundSync
+# Reverse engineering LG Sound Sync

-LG TVs have a feature called "SoundSync (optical)" that allows the TV to control the volume of a sound bar or speaker that is connected via SPDIF.
+LG TVs have a feature called "Sound Sync (optical)" that allows the TV to control the volume of a sound bar or speaker that is connected via SPDIF.
 As this might be useful, let's see if we can find out how this works.

 ## Basics